-- carry out a data mapping exercise to identify all data transfers;
+- carry out a data mapping exercise to identify all personal data transfers;

-- review and amend the technical and organisational measures used for protecting personal data transferred to third countries;
+- review and amend their technical and organisational measures used for protecting personal data transferred to third countries;

 - adapt and customise the new SCCs and their Annexes for transfers to and from customers, suppliers and inter-group companies;